 - Gently push the compound with a trowel to make sure that the newly applied plaster is adhering securely to the lath.

 - Apply at least two coats of joint compound.
 Don’t forget to sand the surface between coatings.

 - Apply the final layer of joint compound to create a smooth and seamless base for the paint.

 - Paint over the surface if you like.

 How to repair wide cracks in plaster walls

-For wider or bigger cracks, using a joint compound won’t be enough to patch up the damage.
-Do the following steps to repair bigger cracks in your plaster wall.
+Using a joint compound won’t be enough to patch up the damage for wider or bigger cracks.
+Do the following steps to repair bigger cracks in your plaster.

 - Using a masonry bit, drill 2.54 centimeter-holes about 1.5 inches from both sides of the crack’s edges and 3 inches apart.